 These will be presented on a high-quality website to be launched in 2015 aimed at promoting public understanding of globalization in a rural context and at providing resources for policy-makers, practitioners, NGOs and community groups.

-Land-grabbing International tourism The GLOBAL-RURAL project started in February 2014 and will run for five years.
+The GLOBAL-RURAL project started in February 2014 and will run for five years.
 As the research is in its early stages, this introductory poster illustrates the proposed visualization work using data from previous research.